systemd/mkosi/mkosi/resources/mkosi.md

   image.
 If the second path is not provided, the directory is copied on top of the root directory of the image.
 Use this to insert files and directories into the OS tree before the package manager installs any packages.
-If this option is not used, but the `mkosi.skeleton/` directory is found in the local directory it is automatically used for this purpose with the root directory as target (also see the "Files" section below).
+If the `mkosi.skeleton/` directory is found in the local directory it is also used for this purpose with the root directory as target (also see the "Files" section below).

 : As with the base tree logic above, instead of a directory, a tar file may be provided too. `mkosi.skeleton.tar` will be automatically